Hoverbot-team/ground-station/README.md

 # The ground station
-The current usage of the groundstation is used for communicating with the robot via LoRa.
+The current usage of the ground station is used for communicating with the robot via LoRa.
+In the future it will probably be used for charging the robot.
 # Proposed hardware:
 Raspberry Pi Pico W
 RA 02 LoRa module